holderbaum-io/think-about-website/content/en/consensus.md

 Participants asked to stop any harassing behavior are expected to comply immediately.

-Sponsors are also subject to the anti-harassment policy.
+Sponsors are also subject to this code.
 In particular, sponsors should not use sexualised images, activities, or other material.
 Booth staff (including volunteers) should not use sexualised clothing/uniforms/costumes, or otherwise create a sexualised environment.